lancenacabuan/Shaliah/README.md

-might say the presence of Wisdom language indicates that New Testament writers identified Jesus with a pre-existent divine entity (Wisdom/Logos), whereas a Unitarian reading would say those writers employed metaphor and personification–Jesus *is* God's wisdom in action, without implying he literally pre-existed as a second divine person.
+might say the presence of Wisdom language indicates that New Testament writers identified Jesus with a pre-existent divine entity (Wisdom/Logos), whereas a Unitarian reading would say those writers employed metaphor and personification – Jesus *is* God's wisdom in action, without implying he literally pre-existed as a second divine person.
 We will review key wisdom texts (Proverbs 8, Sirach 24, Baruch 3–4, Wisdom of Solomon 7–9) and their interpretations.
 Primary sources